sowusu/Calendar/README.md

 # Calendar
 This is a calendar web app that allows users to signup and login to their own calendars.
 The users are able to add, remove and tag added events.

+This project was a group project implemented by Hunter Wills (hwills@wustl.edu) and I.

 //For database creation description and other host specific definitions

 Database schema